open-horizon/exchange-api/README.md

 ### Internal things done in this version

 - Tested dropdb with older compose db
-- Modify tests to have each suite use its own org
+- Modified tests to have each suite use its own org
--
+- Added support for data power headers

 ## Changes Between v1.27.0 and v1.28.0